raunaqarora/AddressBook/README.md

 AddressBook requires [Elastic Search 6+](https://www.elastic.co/support/matrix) and [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to run.

-*AddressBook uses a Python 3 Virtual-Env so you do not need to install any external modules.*

-*In case of any problems, requirements.txt includes the modules and their versions used during development.*

 **If you are running ElasticSearch on a port other than default(9200).
 Set "testing = False" in server.py.**

 Clone the repository and start a terminal instance in the project folder.